-2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML desk-based review at Keogh Caisley Limited, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017).

-2.2 The Proactive Supervision team identified AML control failings in relation to the firm's firm-wide risk assessment (FWRA), policies, controls and procedures (PCPs), findings from client file reviews and the relevant client and matter risk assessments (CMRAs) and source of funds.

-2.3 This resulted in a referral to our AML Investigations Team, where compliance with the Money Laundering Regulations 2007 (MLRs 2007) was also looked into.
+- 2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML desk-based review at Harrowell & Atkins, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017). - 2.2 The Proactive Supervision team identified AML control failings in relation to the firm's firm-wide risk assessment (FWRA), policies, controls and procedures (PCPs), client and matter risk assessments (CMRAs), customer due diligence (CDD) on files and source of funds. - 2.3 This resulted in a referral to our AML Investigations Team.